pdm-project/pdm/docs/docs/usage/project.md

 - If *Project Packages* is `None`, [virtualenv mode](./venv.md) is enabled.
 - Otherwise, [PEP 582 mode](./pep582.md) is enabled.

-Now, you have setup a new PDM project and get a `pyproject.toml` file.
+Now, you have set up a new PDM project and get a `pyproject.toml` file.
 Refer to [metadata section](../reference/pep621.md) about how to write `pyproject.toml` properly.